Apply for Tuition Remission

 Alternatively, if you wish to apply in writing, you may print a Tuition Remission Application form.
 Upon request, forms will also be mailed directly to you by Human Resources.
 Completed forms must be returned to Charles River Human Resources.
 You need only use one method of application—online or paper—not both.

 There are two steps you must complete in order to take classes and receive a credit for the tuition remission benefit:

 - Apply and register for classes at the Boston University school or college, or at the University Registrar’s Office, as appropriate, AND

-Employees are eligible for 8 credits (credits 1-4 covered 100% and credits 5-8 covered 90%) of tuition remission benefit for the entire Summer Term.
+Employees are eligible for 8 credits (credits 1-4 covered 100% and credits 5-8 covered 90%) of tuition remission benefit for Fall 2018 semester.
 While you may apply for the Tuition Remission (TR) benefit at any time, if you delay your benefit application you may be required to pay late fees.
-Please consult Student Accounting Services for deadlines for Summer 2018.
+Please consult Student Accounting Services for deadlines for Fall 2018.